NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 }
 ```

-## Creating a QEMU based virtual machine using a configuration
+## Creating a QEMU based virtual machine from a NixOS configuration

 A virtual machine is created with the `nix-build` command.